 Conclusion

 "Dulce et Decorum Est" is more than just a war poem; it is a visceral and unflinching indictment of the romanticized notions of warfare.
 Through vivid imagery, powerful sound devices, and a masterful use of irony, Wilfred Owen exposes the brutal reality of the trenches and challenges the reader to question the glorification of war.
-The poem's enduring relevance lies in its ability to connect with readers on a deeply emotional level, forcing us to confront the uncomfortable truths about conflict and to strive for a more peaceful world.
+So the poem's enduring relevance lies in its ability to connect with readers on a deeply emotional level, forcing us to confront the uncomfortable truths about conflict and to strive for a more peaceful world.
 It stands as a testament to the power of poetry to challenge conventional wisdom and to speak truth to power.